 Preparing for Victory

-As your business grows, so must you.
-Be consistent with your training, meditation and relaxation, and keep developing your mind and body so that your endeavours may evolve alongside your vision of abundant success and creativity.
+As your company grows, so must you.
+Be consistent with your training, meditation and relaxation, and continue developing your mind and body so that your company may evolve alongside your vision of abundant success and creativity.